PUGX/PUGXGeneratorBundle/Resources/doc/index.md

-This bundle is ready to be used with [Bootstrap](http://twitter.github.com/bootstrap/) and with [Font Awesome](http://fortawesome.github.com/Font-Awesome/)
+This bundle is ready to be used with [Bootstrap](http://twitter.github.com/bootstrap/) and with [Font Awesome](http://fortawesome.github.com/Font-Awesome/) Please note that current supported versions are Boostrap 3 and Font Awesome 4.
+If you use older versions, please use branch 2.3 of PUGXGeneratorBundle.

 So, you can download Bootstrap (and, optionally, Font Awesome) and put it in your bundle.
 Then, you can use a simple layout, like this one: